Addendum: Modeling the amplitude and energy decay of a weakly damped harmonic oscillator using the energy dissipation rate and a simple trick (2025 Eur. J. Phys. 46(1) 015004): Basic theory and approximations we use

 Two pairs of initial conditions, i.e. $(x_1(0)=x_0, v_1(0)=0)$ and $(x_2(0)=0, v_2(0)=\omega_0x_0)$, were considered in \cite{LelasPezer}.
 The first pair has purely potential initial energy, and the second pair has purely kinetic initial energy, and, due to the chosen value of $v_2(0)$, both pairs have the same initial energy $E_0=m\omega_0^2x_0^2/2$.
 The solutions of equation \eqref{HOeq} in the undamped case, corresponding to these initial conditions, are $x_1(t)=x_0\cos(\omega_0t)$ and $x_2(t)=x_0\sin(\omega_0t)$.
-It is argued in \cite{LelasPezer} that it can be easily explained to students, based on analysis of graphical representations of experimental data or exact solutions, without giving them any insight into the analytical form of the exact solutions, that the defining characteristics of the weak damping regime are that the frequency and the initial phase remain approximately the same as in the undamped case, while the amplitude of the oscillations decreases very slowly over time, i.e. it decrease only slightly during one full oscillation (one period) of the system.
-Furthermore, it can be argued, also based only on analysis of graphical representations of experimental data or exact solutions, that the amplitude decreases in the same fashion for both pairs of considered initial conditions \cite{LelasPezer}.
-Thus, in the case of weak damping linear in velocity we can take that the solutions of the equation \eqref{HOeq}, for the chosen initial conditions, are approximately of the form
+Thus, similarly as in the case of weak viscous damping presented in \cite{LelasPezer}, we can take that the solutions of equation \eqref{HOeq}, with weak damping force \eqref{slidingF} or \eqref{airF}, are approximately of the form